 If you’re shooting indoors, this could mean finding a window with plenty of natural, ambient light.

-Or if you’re photographing outdoors, it may mean looking for interesting natural features such as trees or flowers that can add depth and dimension to your image.
+If you’re photographing outdoors, you may want to look for interesting natural features such as trees or flowers that can add depth and dimension to your image.

 You should also be aware of any distracting elements in the background, such as power lines or busy streets.